-ENGL231N British Literature II
+ENGL231N British Literature 1800 to Present 3 Credits

 This course will survey selections of various genres and forms of British literature from 1800 to the present.
 Each of the readings will be examined within the context of the character and history of British literature.
 Works of major British writers such as Blake, Burns, Byron, the Brownings, Dickens, the Brontes, Eliot, Wilde, Shaw, Hardy, Conrad, Forster, Woolf, Joyce, Orwell, Thomas, Hughes, Heaney and others may be selected for study.
 Prerequisite: ENGL101N or ENGL110N.
-This course fulfills a General Education Core Requirement: English/Communications.
+This course fulfills a General Education Core Requirement: English/ Communications.